 Remote bidding auction

-Due to the current restrictions caused by the Covid-19 pandemic, our auctions will be live-streamed via our website with remote bidding by proxy, telephone or internet (you will not be able to attend the auction in person).
+Due to the Covid-19 pandemic, our auctions will be live-streamed via our website with remote bidding by proxy, telephone or internet (you will not be able to attend the auction in person).
 You will need to pre-register for each auction by completing our online registration process, provide your identification and securely register your debit card details with SagePay no later than 24 hours prior to the start of the auction.

 SagePay will authenticate and securely store your card details, but NO payment will be taken unless you are a successful purchaser.
 In the event that you make a purchase we will automatically take a payment from your registered card.
 You must therefore ensure you have sufficient funds in your bank account for the 10% deposit, subject to a minimum of £5,000 plus the administration fee of £1,440 inc Vat.
 There is a maximum amount we can automatically take from your card and you must be available by telephone on the auction day to make a top-up payment if required.
 If you do not register your card details with SagePay prior to the auction, you may not be able to bid.